Honoring and supporting our veterans

 People are also reading…

-The state has also stepped up to help military spouses find job opportunities.
-Military families make tremendous sacrifices in service to our country, including having to move two to three times more often than civilian families.
+The State has also stepped up to help military spouses find job opportunities.
+Military families make tremendous sacrifices in service to our country, including having to move 2-3 times more often than civilian families.
 This year, I worked with the Unicameral to pass legislation making it quicker and easier for military spouses to gain certification to teach after moving to Nebraska.
 This adds to the previous work we’ve done to help them gain licenses/permits to work in Nebraska as realtors, nurses, or in occupations regulated by the Uniform Credentialing Act.

 Additionally, the Nebraska Department of Administrative Services launched the Military Spouse Transition Program in April as part of the State’s ongoing effort to become a leading employer for military families.
 The initiative helps military spouses moving to Nebraska find jobs in state government.
 The program delivers career services, such as resume building, and helps military spouses network with State agencies.